-Hosted in the ILB Group.
+Hosted in the ILB Network.

 The objective of the day is to bring together academics, financial practitioners and regulators to discuss research questions related to the integration of climate risks (and more generally environmental issues) into macroeconomic modelling/forecasting and financial sector risk assessment.